 An operation is an option for people who have not been helped much by other treatments, or if other treatments cause unacceptable side-effects or problems.

-For palm sweating - an option is to have an operation to cut some of the nerves that run down the side of the spinal cord.
+One option is to have an operation to cut some of the nerves that run down the side of the spinal cord.
 These nerves control the sweat glands in the hands.
 The operation is called endoscopic thoracoscopic sympathectomy.
 It is done by keyhole surgery, using a special telescope to locate the nerve, and then to cut the nerve.
 Most people are pleased with the result of the operation.
 However, a complication that may occur following this operation is a compensatory increase in sweating in other parts of the body (such as in the chest or groin).
-This can be worse than the original problem in the hands.

 Surgery is not usually done for sweating of the soles.
 Although cutting the nerves next to the spinal cord in the lower back region may cure the problem of sweating, there is a high risk of this also affecting sexual function.